JoseAdrian3/MES-HDLS/README.md

 ![MES-HDLS Workflow](./images/MES-HDLS-Pipeline.png)

+## Requirements

+MES-HDLS requires dependencies for both R and Python.
+Please ensure you have the following libraries installed:

+### R Libraries

+- **dplyr**
+- **IlluminaHumanMethylationEPICanno.ilm10b4.hg19**
+- **biomaRt**

+### Python Libraries

+- **pandas**
+- **numpy**
+- **cupy**

 ## How to Use MES-HDLS

 Everything necessary to exec MES-HDLS is in the `code` folder.
-As an example, the dataset `LBDfcFilteredMyNorm.csv` and its clinical data `LBDfcSamplesheet.csv` have been provided.
+As an example, the train and test datasets from `LBDfcFilteredMyNorm.csv` and its clinical data `LBDfcSamplesheet.csv` have been provided.
 The clinic data is essential for performing differential expression analysis.

 ### Split into Train and Test Sets (Optional)

-If you wish to split your dataset into train and test subsets, a Jupyter notebook named `train_test_split.ipynb` is available.
-For my example, simply execute the cell following the comment marked `LBDfc`.
+If you wish to split your own dataset into train and test subsets, a Jupyter notebook named `train_test_split.ipynb` is available.
+For my example, I simply executed the cell following the comment marked `LBDfc`.

 ### Chromosome-Based Split